 What is Mainframe OS?

-Mainframe OS is a platform that makes it easy for end users to find and use dapps, and for developers to build and deploy dapps.
-A unique network design delivers unparallelled privacy and security, by default.
+Mainframe OS is a platform that makes it easy for end users to find and use apps, and for developers to build and deploy apps.
+A unique network design delivers unparalleled privacy and security, by default.
 Mainframe OS provides users with the elegant and cohesive UI comforts they have come to expect from a modern platform.
 Users can manage identity, wallets, contacts, and other security features in a single, integrated experience.

 Mainframe OS takes care of all underlying web3 infrastructure and services, removing friction and making blockchain functionality accessible and seamless.

 What is a decentralized app?

 We define “dapp” a little differently than most.
 These days, any Web application that interacts with a blockchain or smart contract is called a “dapp”.
 While the blockchain transactions and data store for those dapps might indeed be decentralized, the application itself is not.
 You still have to go to a centralized website to access it, and running inside a browser there is very little transparency into other sites accessed or data transferred while you're there.